-FEMA Urban Search and Rescue Task Force Teams - ADVOCATE and SUPPORT the Federal government to properly fund the 28 US&R Task Force's which comprise the National Urban Search and Rescue Response System under DHS/FEMA.
-This 6,000 member ready reserve, maintained by local fire rescue agencies across the country provides our nation with a search and rescue capability which is unmatched.
+FEMA Urban Search and Rescue Task Force Teams - ADVOCATE and SUPPORT the Federal government to properly fund the 28 USAR Task Force's which comprise the National Urban Search and Rescue Response System under Department Homeland Security (DHS) / Federal Emergency Management Agency (FEMA).
+This 6,000member ready reserve, maintained by local fire rescue agencies across the country, provides our nation with a search and rescue capability which is unmatched.
 Funding for these task forces at the required level would ensure that teams are properly equipped and ready to respond when needed.
 Currently, FL-TF1, sponsored by the Miami-Dade County Fire Rescue Department has a funding shortfall of approximately \$1 Million annually.
 In other words, funding provided through a Cooperative Agreement with FEMA for the annual sustainment of each task force, is on average short \$1 to \$1.2 million dollars per task force.
 This requires the local agency to absorb this shortfall.
-It is a very labor intensive undertaking for each US&R Task Force to remain in a constant state of readiness while simultaneously maintaining individual team member training requirements, and fulfilling the rigorous daily tool and apparatus maintenance needs.
-The US&R personnel are responsible for more than 70 tons of specialized equipment needed to fulfill the mission of every US&R team throughout the country.
-Additionally, the vehicles needed to move the equipment and personnel as well as life safety items such as respiratory protection and radio's, are more than 10 years old and in desperate need of replacement.
+It is a very labor-intensive undertaking for each USAR Task Force to remain in a constant state of readiness while simultaneously maintaining individual team member training requirements and fulfilling the rigorous daily tool and apparatus maintenance needs.
+The USAR personnel are responsible for more than 70 tons of specialized equipment needed to fulfill the mission of every USAR team throughout the country.
+Additionally, the vehicles needed to move equipment and personnel as well as life safety items such as respiratory protection, are more than 10 years old and in desperate need of replacement.
 There is no funding for any of these capital items in the annual appropriation through FEMA.
 In the last 10 years, FL-TF1 has deployed to every major disaster this nation has experienced including Hurricane's Katrina, Rita, Harvey, Irma, and Maria as well as the earthquake in Haiti.